+The post is full-time 35 hours per week, 1.0 FTE and fixed-term until 26 February 2025.
+The post is funded by the EU Horizon 2020 Research and Innovation Programme and is available from 27 May 2024.
+This is a maternity cover position starting at 9 months but may increase to 11.5 months.

-The post is fixed term until 31 May 2026 and full-time, 1 FTE.
-The post is funded by the NIHR and is available from 1 October 2023.
-The salary will be on the Academic scale, Grade 6 scale in the range £42,875 - £48,691 per annum pro rata (inclusive of London Weighting).
+The salary will be on the Academic Pathway scale, Grade 6 in the range £43,947 - £49,908 per annum (inclusive of London Weighting).

 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Wellbeing Days".
 Membership of the Pension Scheme is available.
+The post is based in London at LSHTM.